tmds/Tmds.Systemd/README.md

 ### SIGTERM handling

 When systemd stops a service it does so by sending the SIGTERM signal.
-At that point, the service should down cleanly.
-This signal can be handled in `AppDomain.CurrentDomain.ProcessExit` event.
+At that point, the service should shut down cleanly.
+This signal can be handled via the `AppDomain.CurrentDomain.ProcessExit` event.
 That event must be blocked during the shutdown and finally set `Environment.ExitCode` to `0` on clean shutdown.

-A proper wire-up for this logic is part of:
+A proper wire-up for this is part of:

 - The ASP.NET Core [WebHost](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host) and [Generic Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host).
 - The preview [System.CommandLine](System.CommandLine) package.
 See [Process termination handling](https://github.com/dotnet/command-line-api/wiki/Process-termination-handling).